-This short, humorous presentation is ideal for a Christmas service which includes young children, or, it could be used in a Sunday School setting around Christmas time.
+This short, humorous presentation is ideal for a Christmas service (online or otherwise) which includes young children, or, it could be used in a Sunday School setting around Christmas time if churches are open at the time.
 The presenter will need a toy dog and some items to dress it up; angel wings to stick on, a tea towel with an elastic band (to create a shepherd look), a small toy sheep, a pair of sunglasses that fit the dog, and a small crown.

 “This is my present” (show toy dog).